huridocs/pdf-features/README.md

 > **System Requirements:**
 >
 > This project requires [Poppler](https://poppler.freedesktop.org/) to be installed on your system.
 Poppler provides the tools for PDF rendering and conversion.
-On Ubuntu/Debian, you can install it with:
 >
+> **Poppler Installation Recommendation:**
+>
+> This project uses `pdftohtml`, which comes with Poppler.
+The recommended way to install Poppler is via your system's package manager.
+On Ubuntu/Debian, use:
+>
 > ```bash
 > sudo apt-get install poppler-utils
 > ```
+>
 > On macOS, use:
+>
 > ```bash
 > brew install poppler
 > ```
+>
+> **Version 24.02.0 of Poppler is known to work well with this project.** Installing Poppler from source or using other versions (especially newer ones) may cause issues with PDF processing.
+If you encounter problems, please ensure you are using Poppler 24.02.0 installed via your package manager.

 Install the Python package: